dannycalegari/turtle/README.md

 **turtle** version 1.2; February 23, 2013
 =======================================

-Hyperbolic turtle logo in the hyperbolic plane.
+Turtle logo in the hyperbolic plane (rendered in the Poincare disk model).
 This is a variation on the Logo programming language, created in 1967 for educational use by Wally Feurzeig and Seymour Papert, but has a limited set of commands, and a primitive interface.